 Now we will go through the process of overcoming grief loss by going through the silver threads method.
 Make sure to read the whole process before you begin.

 Before you begin, write down all your feelings, even if they feel unreal or not justified.
-It’s essential for you to get in tune with your feeling before you being the process.
+It’s essential for you to get in tune with your feeling before you begin the process.

 What you will need to do now is find a place where you feel comfortable and safe.